Write. Create. Collaborate.

 These are some of the experiences that shaped who I am today.
 And they all have something in common: they happened because of some form of collaboration.

 I wouldn’t have taken part in Nelson Mandela’s welcome if I hadn’t been in a choir in high school.
 My family moved to Cameroon for a year so my mother could train teachers in new technical colleges.
 Practising physical theatre with a company called Pantheatre led to my performance at the Roy Hart Centre, located in a French château.
 And I participated in an observation run to inform my work with artists and scientists.

 That’s why I love to write, create, and collaborate.
 It takes us beyond our imagination.

 A Montreal-based writer, librettist, and stage director, I’m bilingual in English and French.
 I'm currently directing the creation of High Z, an immersive performance based on the discovery of the accelerating universe.
+I'm also writing a new opera with composer Margareta Jeric, previewed recently at the Opera: Changing Worlds summit and with an upcoming presentation at the Canadian Opera Company Four Seasons Centre.
 I recently collaborated with GSM Project, Julie Vallée-Léger, and couleur.tv as concept writer for the Sally Hemings exhibit at Monticello.
-My projects have taken me to Paris, New York, and Santiago.